Air Traffic Demand Improving, Profit Far Away - IATA

 "Demand continues to improve, but profitability remains ever distant," said Giovanni Bisignani, IATA's Director General, in a statement.
-"Fares have stabilized, but at profitless levels.
-Meanwhile cost pressures are mounting from reduced aircraft utilization and rising oil prices," he said.
+"Fares have stabilised, but at profitless levels.
+Meanwhile cost pressures are mounting from reduced aircraft utilisation and rising oil prices," he said.

 Airlines carried 9.6 percent less cargo in August year-on-year, while passenger demand fell 1.1 percent, said IATA which represents 230 airlines comprising 93 percent of scheduled international air traffic.

 Demand was well off the lows hit earlier in the recession, IATA said.
 Freight levels were 12 percent above the low-point hit in December 2008 and passenger demand was 6 percent higher than the low in March 2009.